 a.
 Contact Form You always want to give users the opportunity to fill out their information and contact you right away.
 Your contact form needs to be easily found.
 Initially, you may only want to ask prospects for basic information (name, email, states they are interested in opening a franchise in).
 How do you get prospective franchisees to give you their information?
 Give them a downloadable copy of your Franchise Opportunity Guide.

 b.
 Value Proposition Once you define what’s unique about your franchise opportunity, the perfect medium to display this on is your website.
 How will your franchise transform the lives of your perfect franchisees and help them achieve their financial goals?
 Remember, stay away from typical differentiators and stand out from the crowd.
 Start off with a solid base and build up your site over time.

 c.
 Franchise Opportunity Guide Some people refer to this as a franchise brochure.
 Basically, it should be a digital guide about your franchise offering that prospects can download or print.
-You can hand these out at trade shows such as the International Franchise Expo, for example, and should have them readily available for good prospective franchise buyers.
+You can hand these out at trade shows, such as the International Franchise Expo, and should have them readily available for good prospective franchise buyers.

 d.
 Video According to WordStream, there are staggering statistics that prove video is key for websites.
 Having a personal video introducing yourself and your franchisees can be very helpful to convert your leads.

 No, licensing is not an alternative to franchising.
 Sometimes, either based on bad legal advice or a lack of information, business owners enter into a license agreement believing that it is not a franchise, and therefore they do not have to go through the franchising process.